 With Prost held up by Senna, Lauda inched up on his team-mate.
 By the time Prost got past on lap 14, Lauda was right there and able to follow him past on the main straight at the end of the same lap.

-While Prost chased down leader Rosberg, Lauda was struggling with oversteer and couldn’t go with him.
-He put this down to the decision to start the race with three soft-compound Goodyears with a harder one on the heavily-loaded rear-left.
-This played into Lauda’s decision to make a pitstop at the end of lap 20, dropping to eighth place.
+As Prost chased down leader Rosberg, Lauda was struggling with oversteer and couldn’t go with him.
+He put this down to the decision to start the race with three soft-compound Goodyears, with a harder one on the heavily-loaded rear-left.
+This played into Lauda’s decision to make a pitstop at the end of lap 20.

 This proved to be a key moment in the battle for victory.
 Rosberg’s Honda engine failed at the end of the lap so he coasted into the pits, the fire at the rear leading to him standing up in the cockpit as he guided the car towards the Williams garage in case he needed to make a hasty exit.
 This promoted Prost into the lead and, momentarily, Lauda to second.
 Lauda re-emerged from his pitstop eighth but was baffled to find that the oversteer had not been cured.

 This was because, unknown to him, McLaren hadn’t stuck with his plan.
 Lauda had agreed that if he came in for a very early stop, he should take harder rubber.
 A later stop, which lap 20 counted as, meant softs all round.
 But Dennis had made the decision to replicate Lauda’s starting combination with a harder compound on the left-rear.
 As such, the oversteer was not fixed.

 Eighth became seventh when Patrick Tambay’s Renault retired with a differential failure to bring to an end a stunning drive from the Frenchman.